Marlène Schiappa

+Ultimately, Schiappa was sacked from government in July 2023 as part of a cabinet reshuffle, a dismissal linked to the ongoing political scandal surrounding the "Marianne Fund" to combat Islamist extremism, a fund she set up as junior minister in 2021, and whose handling came under public and parliamentary scrutiny in 2023.
+The fund has faced criticism for its lack of transparency and the conditions under which grants were awarded.
+Accusations of favoritism and mismanagement arose, particularly regarding the allocation of funds to associations that were perceived to be close to the government like "Conspiracy Watch" founded by Rudy Reichstadt.

 Education

-Schiappa attended Lycée Claude-Bernard where she obtained her Baccalauréat ES.
+Schiappa attended Lycée Claude-Bernard in the 16th arrondissement of Paris, where she obtained her Baccalauréat ES.
 She studied Geography at the Sorbonne for a year.
 She took evening class in communications and earned a bachelor's degree validated by the University of Grenoble.
+On 24 January 2024 she announced on LinkedIn that she was joining Emlyon Business School as a student.

 Professional career

 In 2007, Schiappa started working at the advertising company Euro RSCG, the same year she founded the online magazine "Les Pasionarias".
 In 2008 she set up a blog for working mothers called "Maman travaille" (Mummy works), following the blog success she set up a support network for working mothers to put together proposals for changes in politics.
 After the birth of her first daughter, she left advertising and began writing novels on the theme of motherhood and feminism, some of the most successful books were: Letters To My Uterus and Who Are The Rapists.
 She moved to Le Mans in northwestern France.

 Political career

 In 2014 Schiappa was elected deputy mayor of the city of Le Mans, in charge of gender equality and discriminations, a position she held until 2017.
 In 2015 she met Emmanuel Macron, then minister of the economy, at a technology event, gifting him her book Plafond de mère, a few weeks later he asked her to participate in a conference about gender equality and politics.

 In 2014 she co-founded the Movement of French Elected Officials for Equality (MEFE).
 From 2016 to 2017, Shiappa became delegate advisor to technological innovation and economic attractiveness of the territory.
 In 2016 she also served as an advisor to Laurence Rossignol (Minister of Families, Childhood and Woman's rights) in the government of Prime Minister Manuel Valls.

 In 2016–17, Schiappa was delegate to the department of Sarthe in charge of gender equality for La République En Marche! as well as member of its national Investiture Committee.